RickofManc/fresh-casts/README.md

 - Consider adding a lang attribute to the html start tag to declare the language of this document.
 - Non-space characters found without seeing a doctype first.
 Expected <!DOCTYPE html>.
 - Element head is missing a required instance of child element title.
-- Bad value {% url 'xyz' %} for attribute href on element a: Illegal character in path segment: { is not allowed.
+- Bad value for attribute href on anchor element: Illegal character in path segment: { is not allowed.

 Use the arrow below to view the results in detail.